Check out this short video about how to choose a college major.

-So, you want to study business in the Ivy League?
-If you want to major in business at an Ivy League university, you may need to broaden your horizons.
+So, studying business in the Ivy League is your dream?
+If you want to major in business at an Ivy League university, you may need to broaden your horizons as only Penn and Cornell offer undergraduate degrees in business.

 First, a Bit of History